-Consistently bailing your child out of situations that are self-inflicted enables them to never feel how their actions have any actual consequence.
+Stop consistently bailing your child out of situations that are self-inflicted.
+That only enables them to never feel how their actions have any actual consequence.
 (This applies to adult children as well!)
-On the other hand, allowing your child to make mistakes without being there to pick up the pieces will get them prepared for dealing with situations on their own.
+Allowing your child to make mistakes without being there to pick up the pieces will get them prepared for dealing with situations on their own.
 Put another way, allowing your child to deal with the natural consequences of their choices builds resilience.
 This is exciting for them and for parents!
 It is an undervalued skill to be able to pick yourself up from any situation and you get to help them learn this.

 You can start these tactics out at a very small age.
 In this example, if your small child slides off the chair and has to climb back on – be watchful but do not pick them up and place them back on.
-Instead, give encouraging words and see how their mind works as they work out which avenue is best for climbing up the chair to regain their previous sitting posture.
-Though this may seem like it has nothing to do with money, it all boils down to overcoming challenges on their own (wanting something but not currently being able to afford it) and learning to have the confidence to make it happen.
+Instead, give encouraging words and see how their mind works.
+Let them work out which avenue is best for climbing back up the chair.
+This may seem like it has nothing to do with money.
+But it all boils down to overcoming challenges on their own.
+This will translate when your child wants something but is not currently being able to afford it.
+Your child will develop the confidence to make it happen.

 This is still a loving approach.
 Give your child what they have been wanting after they work hard for it.
 Or you can help them come up with ways to get the money they need on their own.
 For example, you could encourage them to start their own business and pay for it themselves?
 When I was 15, I wanted to go on a European trip.
 So I sold strawberry plants and played bagpipes to earn money.
 Here’s the thing…studies have shown that we thrive off of challenges.
 Biologically we crave it, but mentally, we seem to be becoming ever more comfortable in lacking this major source of life experience.
 Boost your children’s drive with challenges and watch them take over.

-Setting boundaries with your child will give them the confidence to stand on their own and not look to you for extra assistance when they know they can tackle the situation themselves.
+Setting boundaries with your child will give them the confidence to stand on their own.
+Your child will not look to you for extra help when they know they can tackle the situation themselves.
 This goes for fiscal situations as well.
-Instilling a sense of confidence in your child from a young age that they can do anything and that they are awesome will give a push that will ensure they are confident and fulfilled with or without money.
+Instill a sense of confidence in your child from a young age that they can do anything.
+Help them learn that they are awesome.
+That will give a push that will ensure they are confident and fulfilled with or without money.

-When a well-off parent dies and leaves the money to the child, what often happens is the child will blow the money and get nothing fruitful from the extra coin.
+Here’s what happens when a well-off parent dies and leaves the money to the child.
+The child often will blow the money and get nothing fruitful from the extra coin.
 Thus, going back to square one.
 Research shows that heirs who are unprepared to receive an inheritance are more likely to make poor choices.
 In other words, if your kids are naïve about the value of money, they will mismanage it when they inherit it.

-If you are well off, have a comfortable life, a homogenous school with the same kinds of people around, it is best to get the child out of said environment and get to work.
+If you are well off and have a comfortable life, it can help to get the child out of that environment and get to work.
 Allow them to understand what hard work truly is.
 Complacency will happen when there is no challenge in life.
-Getting out of the environment shows the child there is more to life than just the small bubble – and working will give first-hand experience of what it takes to win.
-If your teenage child is still not understanding the value of money, give them an unconventional way that allows them to see a larger piece of what the world is like beyond their small, daily radius, such as driving 20 minutes away to work and be around different kinds of people.
-This will strengthen the child to get out of their comfort zone, be more confident in themselves and approach social situations better due to their knowledge of all kinds of personality types.
+Working will give first-hand experience of what it takes to win.
+This will strengthen the child to get out of their comfort zone.
+Your child will become more confident in themselves.

-There are multiple avenues to teaching your child to work hard that are still safe, loving and self-esteem building.
+There are many ways to teach your child to work hard that are still safe, loving and self-esteem building.
 Remember, if you only know easy work, accomplishment will not feel as good.

 Building Their Esteem (And Resume)

-Gaining money is huge in society – starting out young as little entrepreneurs can be a great segway to their future of money management.
-Letting them make mistakes and seeing how great mistakes can be because more lessons can be found will gain confidence.
+Gaining money is huge in society.
+Starting out young as little entrepreneurs can be a great segway to their future of money management.
+Let them make mistakes.
+Teach them that there are no mistakes, only lessons.
+That attitude will help them gain confidence.
 Here is a scenario that can build up your child and their business portfolio:

 As a parent, you notice that every time you pick your child up from school, everyone is wearing Vans shoes.
 Your child has even asked you to buy them a pair and tells you that all the kids at school wear them.
 Here’s your chance to tell them, “Hey, I see all your friends love the new Vans shoes.
 You know what could be cool?
 If you made your own socks and tie dyed them and started a new trend at your school.”

-Now their mind is thinking of this new, creative adventure that will give them a sense of belonging and superiority which children tend to yearn for.
+Now their mind is thinking of this new, creative adventure.
+This will give them a sense of belonging and superiority that children tend to yearn for.
 Now it’s time for the money talk, “If I give you 30 dollars, let’s break down all the costs and go from there.
 After we do that, you can promote the socks by creating your own Instagram page as well.”

 Your child loves a challenge.
 In fact – we all do.
 There is a sense of fun in re-working the parenting rule book to create money ideas and win together.
 Let your child know that they can get everything they want in this world, as long as they see that it all must come from them.